-Earlier last year, Google announced its grand plan to begin ranking web pages based on users’ perception of their experiences interacting with them.
+Earlier last year, Google announced its grand plan to begin ranking web pages based on how easy they are to interact with.
 This update — known as the Google Page Experience — will take effect in May this year.

-Google made the announcement way in advance to give users adequate time to make the necessary adjustments.
-Are you conversant with the Google Page Experience update?
+So, are you ready for Google’s Page Experience update?
 How well are you prepared to optimize your website visibility in line with these changes?
 Here’s all you should know and tips to optimize your website in 2021.

 What Is the Google Page Experience Update?